-Each pre-approved emergency debris site, with the exception of authorized vegetative debris sites where ash is land-applied, will eventually clear disaster-related debris and be restored to its previous condition and use.
+Each pre-approved emergency debris site that has been activated for a declared emergency (with the exception of authorized vegetative debris sites where ash is land-applied or where chipped vegetative debris remains under a Best Management Practices Plan [BMP] approved by Louisiana Department of Agriculture and Forestry) will eventually clear disaster-related debris and restore it to its previous condition and use.
 Deactivation must be in accordance with approved LDEQ practices and/or the Authorization for Pre-approved Emergency Debris Site.
-Once a deactivation inspection is requested by the state and/or local government, the site can no longer be used for the active emergency.
+Once restoration has been completed, the responsible party must notify the LDEQ and request a closeout inspection.
+Once a closeout inspection is requested by the state and/or local government, the site can no longer be used for the active emergency.
 Sampling of soil and/or ash that is left at the site may be required by the LDEQ.
-The agency or local governing authority will be required to take necessary steps to ensure that no environmental contamination is left on-site.
+The responsible party will be required to take necessary steps to ensure that no environmental contamination is left on-site.

-Deactivation should be accomplished within the time limits established by the LDEQ.
-Once a deactivation assessment is conducted and all WDMRs have been received and verified complete, a deactivation letter is issued by LDEQ indicating that the debris site is considered deactivated by LDEQ and shall not accept or process any additional debris.
-The site can be re-activated if a new emergency occurs.
+Upon notification from the responsible entity, a closeout inspection will be performed by LDEQ to ensure that operations have ceased.
+Any issues identified during the closeout inspection shall be addressed by the responsible party within the time limits established by LDEQ.
+After all issues have been addressed and after all WDMRs have been received, a deactivation letter is issued by LDEQ indicating that the debris site is considered deactivated by LDEQ.
+(Emergency debris sites with outstanding issues will not be deactivated.)
+Once deactivated, the site can be re-activated if a new emergency occurs.